Free Cable Pack Bonus

-Add wireless Bluetooth technology to your classic hi fi stereo system with this amazing upgrade adapter.
+Add flawless wireless Bluetooth technology to your classic hi fi stereo system with this easy to use Bluetooth upgrade adapter.

 |Drew's stereo system may be prehistoric, but it really puts out great sound.
 Yet, for all the effort he put into converting his LP's to MP3's, tagging the artist, album and album art and then loading the files all to his iPhone, it's a shame not to be taking the final step and stream all his audio wirelessly, directly from his iPhone to his home stereo, using Bluetooth.
 Now with the Bluetooth Upgrade For Home Stereo Receivers, he can do just that!

-It's no wonder that wireless Bluetooth technology has now become a standard feature in so many audio and electronic devices today.
+It's no wonder that wireless Bluetooth technology has now become a standard feature in tons of audio accessories.
 Everyone wants the freedom to flawlessly stream their music wirelessly.

 And why shouldn't we?
 The technology is there to make our music more conveniently accessible.

 But let's be frank.
 Most Bluetooth speakers on the market today don't hold a match to the stereo systems that you already own.

 If you don't see the point of getting rid of an excellent sounding system in favor of an inferior stereo system that happens to have a Bluetooth feature, well I'm the same way.